surajssd/blog_contents/content/post/intellij-shortcuts.md

 To have multiple cursors.
 To get out of this mode just press `escape` key.

+- `Shift + F6`

+This will select all occurrences of the current word, so you can edit all of them at once.
+After you are done edition press enter.

 - `Alt + J`

 When pressed on a word, it finds the next occurrence of the word and puts a cursor there.
 So I can edit mutiple occurrences of same word simultaneously.